ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    ```
    {:pre}

-## Resize the VSI and data volume on the dedicated host
+## Resize the VSI on the dedicated host
 {: #vpc-scaling-dedicated-compute-dedicated-resize}
 {: step}